Getting around Paris

 For detailed information on transport to Paris airports, see our special guides to airports around the world.

-Check out the cheapest and fastest connection options, how long it takes to get to the airport, and other practical information about the number of terminals and the location of airlines in each building.
+Check out the cheapest and fastest connection options, how long it takes to get to the airport, and other practical information about the number of terminals and the distribution of airlines to each building.

 Just an addition, or rather a clarification.
 It's a bit cluttered here.
 If you need a day ticket for everything in zone 1-5 (the whole Île-de-France area except for travel to both airports ) it costs 12€.
 A separate single trip to or from the airport to anywhere in Paris costs 13€ (valid for 2 hours if you don't leave the traffic area)